ningvin/stable-diffusion-vulkan/README.md

 I will try to remind you whenever this virtual environment needs to be active throughout this odyssey.

-# 3 - Setting up the Stable Diffusion Repository
+# 3 - Setting up the Stable Diffusion

-This section for the most part follows the [official documentation](https://github.com/CompVis/stable-diffusion/blob/main/README.md).

 ## 3.1 - Setting up the Repository